Scunthorpe railway station: Services

 On Sundays, the stopping service to Doncaster does not operate.
-There is a two-hourly service between Cleethorpes and Manchester Piccadilly in the morning which improves to hourly in the afternoon.
+The service between Cleethorpes and Liverpool runs hourly from mid-morning.

 A programme of major engineering work on the route between Thorne Junction and Scunthorpe in the summer of 2009 closed the line for 10 weeks to allow embankment reconstruction work to take place.

 In February 2013 the line northeast of Hatfield and Stainforth station towards Thorne was blocked by the Hatfield Colliery landslip, with all services over the section halted.
 The line reopened in July 2013.
 During the closure a modified timetable was in operation with Cleethorpes trains starting/terminating here.